krzysztof-turowski/duplication-divergence/README.md

 ## Data

-All the data files we have used in our experiments are provided in `files` folder - Arxiv, Simple English Wikipedia and CollegeMsg networks, and the protein-protein interaction (PPI) networks.
+All the data files we have used in our experiments are provided in `files` folder: arXiv, Simple English Wikipedia and CollegeMsg networks, and the protein-protein interaction (PPI) networks.
 We collect the PPI data of seven species from [BioGRID](https://thebiogrid.org/).
-The phylogentic tree based age of the proteins are gathered from [ProteinHistorian](http://lighthouse.ucsf.edu/ProteinHistorian/) and are also provided.
+The age of the proteins are based on phylogentic tree data gathered from [ProteinHistorian](http://lighthouse.ucsf.edu/ProteinHistorian/) and are also provided.